FACTBOX-More active Atlantic hurricane season seen for 2016

 named storms, including four hurricanes, of which two were major, according to federal data.

-The system brewing north of the Bahamas has a 90 percent chance of developing into a
+The system brewing over the Bahamas has a 40 percent to 60 percent chance of developing into

-tropical storm over the next day or two as it moves toward South Carolina, according to the U.S.
+a tropical storm over the next few days as it moves toward Georgia and South Carolina, according

 Hurricanes do not pack the same punch for the U.S. natural gas market as a decade ago